 Keep an eye on your competition:

-We’ve mentioned it in other entries.
-It is crucial to know your target audience but it’s equally important to know the competitors.
+We’ve mentioned this in other entries.
+It’s crucial to know your target audience but it’s equally important to know the competitors.

-While it’s true that “we must compete with ourselves”, it is also true that we must be attentive to the changes that competition makes.
+While it’s true that we must compete with ourselves, it’s also true that we must be attentive to the changes that our competition makes.

 Follow your competitor’s steps closely!
 By doing this, you’ll see the hashtags they’re using and the communities they’re trying to reach.

-Steal their ideas for use them in your posts.
+Consider using their hashtags in your own posts.
 After all, hashtags are free to use (even if they’re “branded”).